No. Never mix battery types—such as include alkaline, heavy duty, and rechargeable—in a single device. Battery leakage may occur.

 You may also contact RAYOVAC® Consumer Services for more information.

-It is important to make sure to correctly dispose of your hearing aid batteries.
-Follow these tips to help prevent accidental ingestion.
+It is important to make sure you correctly dispose of your hearing aid batteries

 If a battery has been swallowed call Poison Control immediately at 1-800-222-1222.